🚨 The Reality Check: Consumer behaviors are constantly evolving. Preparing sales teams for the future of selling is now more crucial than ever.

 With continuous access to training comes continuous learning.
 When sales training programs are virtual, sales reps can access them whenever they want, wherever they are.
 For instance, before a sales call with a new prospect, a sales rep may want to practice their SPIN telling sales strategy to build on their confidence.

-Retorio's AI-powered sales training is already helping organizations globally, including one of the biggest automotive manufacturers in Germany to upskill their sales teams.
+Retorio's AI-powered sales training is already helping global organizations, including one of the biggest automotive manufacturers in Germany, to upskill their sales teams at scale.

 Al-powered video simulations are becoming widely recognized as an effective method of